The Merchants of Liverpool

 However in 1670 rock salt was discovered in Marbury and the economics of Cheshire salt production were transformed as cheap bulk transport became competitively essential.
 Traditionally the evaporation of brine using local wood as fuel suggested the cost advantage was with salt production adjacent to the brine pits and transportation of the salt along the ancient saltways by pack horse.
 But by the end of the 17th century wood was in short supply and was being replaced by bulky coal from Staffordshire and Lancashire, transport costs were becoming an issue.
 The refining of rock salt was more economically done closer to coal sources and sea water.
 Three new refineries sprouted on or near the Mersey; at Frodsham Bridge (1690), Liverpool (1696) and Dungeon (1697), all attempting to benefit from a closer proximity to the Lancashire coalfields ... and Liverpool.

-The advantages of river transport for the salt industry were obvious.
-Adam Smith summarised the position in 1776 - 'by means of water carriage, a more extensive market is opened to every sort of industry than what land carriage alone can afford it, so it is upon the sea coast and along the banks of navigable rivers that industry of every kind naturally begins to subdivide and improve itself ...'
+'by means of water carriage, a more extensive market is opened to every sort of industry than what land carriage alone can afford it, so it is upon the sea coast and along the banks of navigable rivers that industry of every kind naturally begins to subdivide and improve itself ...'

 Transport costs and export competition from France & Spain provided the economic imperative for action, the salt industry was up against it.
 In 1710 a further bill was presented which was sponsored unsurprisingly by Thomas Johnson, as Alderman of Liverpool, and owner of the Dungeon Rock Salt Refinery.
 Thomas Slyford another rock salt proprietor led the promoters.
 Sir Willoughby Aston & his son Thomas, led the opposition, largely by refuting Slyford's cost estimates but significantly, not by claiming the proposal was uneconomic.
-Peter Shakerley MP for Chester also opposed the scheme and gave detailed instructions on how to derail the economic case by political shenanigans focusing on the mischiefs of exploitation of the local poor for foreign profit.
+Peter Shakerley MP for Chester also opposed the scheme and gave detailed instructions on how to derail the economic case by political shenanigans focusing on the mischiefs of exploitation of the local poor for foreign profit. (the true value of trade and particularly international trade was not part of the debate, David Ricardo didn't answer his 'difficult question' on comparative advantage until 1836)

 Johnson was castigated by the Cheshire interest groups, '... a member for Liverpool who hath not one foot of land either in our county nor our city and whose design in it (obvious to everybody) was only to promote promote his trade of exporting rock salt to Ireland'.

 But what a pantomime, why the struggle, why was there such fierce opposition to a scheme which launched the industrial revolution?
 It was, for sure, the age old resistance to change & fear of the unknown, the old way of life in the Weaver Valley would be disrupted and the land carriers would lose their livelihoods with thousands unemployed, maybe some 3,500 families.
-But some of the brine men also opposed the navigation?
-There was a complex mix of conflicts of interest between; land carriers, land owners, rock salt miners, brine men, Northwich & Winsford proprietors, Staffordshire & St Helens coal men & Liverpool merchants together with a dose of sour gapes from Chester.
+The idyllic past of milk & honey would be ravished by the dark satanic mills?

 But who could decide what was in the 'public interest' which was argued about so vehemently?
-Who could anticipate the value of the Navigation to John Brunner and Ludwig Mond when they decided to invest at Winnington in 1873?
+Who could have anticipated the value of the Navigation to John Brunner and Ludwig Mond when they decided to invest at Winnington in 1873?
 Was the proviso of work being undertaken by Cheshire men for the financial benefit of Cheshire sensible or bribery & corruption? ... some said 'such public undertakings are impracticable, and have never yet succeeded in the few cases that had been attempted in the like nature'?

 It was 1721 before the merchants of Liverpool eventually achieved their goal.
 Producers & customers of Cheshire cheese & salt were eventually unanimous in their celebrations.